Center for Student Success

 Adjusting to college life can be challenging.
 We are here to help.

 At the Center for Student Success, we help you seamlessly transition into your first year.
-Whether you need guidance academically or personally, we offer one-on-one tutoring and support in study skills, mental health and wellness, career exploration and internships, financial aid and scholarships, Greek life, intramural athletics, and reminders about important deadlines.
+Whether you need guidance academically or personally, we connect students to one-on-one tutoring and support in study skills, mental health and wellness, career exploration and internships, financial aid and scholarships, student clubs and activities, and reminders about important deadlines.
+For upper class students, we can help with academic registrations as well as administrative and financial questions.

 We look forward to working with you.